 What is a network protocol?

-A network protocol is a set of established rules that dictate how to format, transmit and receive data so that computer network devices -- from servers and routers to endpoints -- can communicate, regardless of the differences in their underlying infrastructures, designs or standards.
+A network protocol is a set of established rules that specify how to format, send and receive data so that computer network endpoints, including computers, servers, routers and virtual machines, can communicate despite differences in their underlying infrastructures, designs or standards.

 Network protocols break larger processes into discrete, narrowly defined functions and tasks across every level of the network.
 In the standard model, known as the Open Systems Interconnection (OSI) model, one or more network protocols govern activities at each layer in the telecommunication exchange.
 Lower layers deal with data transport, while the upper layers in the OSI model deal with software and applications.

 To understand how network protocols function, it's crucial to understand the workings of the seven layers of the OSI model:

 - Physical layer.
 The physical layer is the initial layer that physically connects two interoperable systems.
 It controls simplex or duplex modem transmissions and transfers data in bits.
 Additionally, it oversees the hardware that connects the network interface card (NIC) to the network, including the wiring, cable terminators, topography and voltage levels.